dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 &#x1F534; Now let's start configuring Wireguard.

 In order for packets to be redirected to the right place, you need to enable redirection of network packets at the kernel level.
-To do this, open the file /etc/sysctl.conf and add the following lines to the end (<https://losst.ru/ustanovka-wireguard-v-ubuntu>):
+To do this, open the file /etc/sysctl.conf and add the following lines to the end (<https://losst.ru/ustanovka-wireguard-v-ubuntu>), the meaning of the directives is given in the comments in the /etc/sysctl.conf file:

 ```
 sudo vi /etc/sysctl.conf